elesiuta/jupyter-nbgrader-helper/README.md

                         Fix cell metadata by replacing with that of source, matches based on grade_id --forcegrade AssignName NbName.ipynb
+                        For particularly troublesome student notebooks that
-                        Sometimes student notebooks fail so badly they don't even autograde and the error messages aren't helpful at all, this performs the first step of autograders
-                        job: combines the hidden test cases with the submission but places it in <course_dir>/nbhelper-
+                        fail so badly they don't even autograde or produce proper error messages (you should run this command with --select), this partially does autograders job: combines the hidden test cases with the submission but places it in <course_dir>/nbhelper-
-                        autograde/<student_id>/<AssignName>/<NbName.ipynb> You
+                        autograde/<student_id>/<AssignName>/<NbName.ipynb>
-                        can then run and test the notebook in jupyter and can even move this 'autograded' notebook (restart and run all cells) to the autograded directory and use --dist to 'grade' it
-  --sortcells AssignName NbName.ipynb
+                        then tries executing it via command line.
+You can also run and test this notebook yourself, then move this 'autograded' notebook to the autograded directory and use --dist to 'grade' it (make sure failed tests retain their errors or they'll count as 'correct', grades are not entered in gradebook.db) --sortcells AssignName NbName.ipynb
                         Sort cells of student notebooks to match order of source, matches based on grade_id, non grade_id cells